N-A-D/Rift/README.md

 Threading has been added as a feature to the library but it requires C++17 for the standard's parallel algorithm `std::for_each`.
 Using the `rift::EntityManager::par_for_entities_with` member, systems can have their transformations applied in parallel.
 This new member differs from `rift::EntityManager::for_entities_with` in that system lose the ability to add/remove/destroy components as well as destroy entities within their transformation.
 Moreover, updating a `rift::EntityManager` within a system transformation (sequentially via `rift::EntityManager::for_entities_with` or in parallel via `rift::EntityManager::par_for_entities_with`) will lead to undefined behaviour.

-**NOTE:** this addition to the library is experimental and it *may* actually lead to degraded performance versus sequential transformations.
+**NOTE:** Parallel application of system transformations *may* actually lead to degraded performance versus sequential transformations.
 In other words, use this new function only if it leads to increased performance.

 ## Entities
 As mentioned earlier, entities are column indices into a component type table.
 As such, `rift::Entity` is a proxy class for a `std::uint64_t` index.
 The index is composed of two parts: a 32 bit **version** and a 32 bit **index**.
 The **version** distinguishes between **stale** (deceased) and **valid** (alive) entities that have the same **index**.
 This is necessary as the **index** maps an *entity* to its components, and you wouldn't want a stale entity modifying a valid entity's state.